matloff/qeML/inst/Overfitting.md

 the sense of the inaccuracy of the model itself.
 Say we use a linear model to predict weight from height, i.e. our model for &rho;(height) is

-mean weight = &beta;<sub>0</sub> + &beta;<sub>1</sub> height
+&rho;(weight) = mean weight = &beta;<sub>0</sub> + &beta;<sub>1</sub> height

+(This is called a "parametric" model, in that it expresses r(t) in terms of some parameters, in this case the &beta;<sub>i</sub>.)

+Our sample-based estimate is

+r(weight) = mean weight = b<sub>0</sub> + b<sub>1</sub> height

+The b<sub>i</sub> are the sample estimates of the &beta;<sub>i</sub>.

 Though the true population relation may be somewhat linear, the linear model cannot be perfectly correct.
-So, no matter how much data we have, our estimated r(t) will not converge to the true &rho;(t) as the sample size grows.
+So, no matter how much data we have, our estimated r(t) will not converge to the true &rho;(t) as the sample size grows; r(t) WILL converge to something, but that something will be the best-fitting LINEAR FUNCTION for the population, not the best-fitting FUNCTION.

 The bias here is the difference between the true &rho;(t) and the limiting value of r(t) as the sample size grows to infinity.
 It will be different at each t, probably larger at larger t.
 E.g. the bias for the linear model may be larger for taller people.

-For model-free methods, the bias is subtler.
+For model-free, i.e. nonparametric, methods, the bias is subtler.
 Consider k-Nearest Neighbors (k-NN), say again predicting weight from height.
-To calculate, say, r(68.2), we find the k points in our data closest to 68.2, then take the average weight among those people.
+To calculate, say, r(68.2), we find the k points in our data closest to 68.2, then take as r(68.2) the average weight among those people.
 Bias arises as follows:  Say we wish to predict the weight for a person of height 64, which is on the shorter end of the height range.
-Then the neighboring data points are likely be taller than 64, and since our prediction will consist of the mean weight among the neighbors, this 64-inch tall person's weight will likely be overestimated.
+Then the neighboring data points are likely be predominantly taller than 64, and since our prediction will consist of the mean weight among the neighbors, this 64-inch tall person's weight will likely be overestimated.

 So again, there is a bias, again dependent on the value of t of interest, just as in the case of parametric methods.
-However, for this very reason, we let the size of the neighborhood get smaller as our dataset size grows.
+However, for this very reason, we let the size of the neighborhood get smaller as our dataset size grows, causing the bias to shrink.
 There is no such (direct) remedy for a linear model.
-There are analogs of this point for random forests, neural nets etc.
+There are analogs of this point for random forests, neural nets etc.  On the other hand, a linear model will have a smaller variance, our next topic:

 **Variance**

-This refers to sampling variance, which measures the degree of instability of one's estimated r(t) from one sample to another.
+This refers to sampling variance, which measures the degree of instability of one's estimated r(t) from one sample to another, e.g. the variation of the b<sub>i</sub> from one sample to another in our linear model above.

+The same holds for nonparametric models.
 In the k-NN example above, say we take too small a value of k, even k = 1.
-So we estimate r(68.2,32.9) to be the weight of whichever person in our sample is closest to (68.2,32.9).
+So we estimate r(68.2) to be the weight of whichever person in our sample is closest to 68.2.
 Clearly this value varies a lot from one sample to another, hence a large variance.

-"But we only have one sample," you might object.
-True, but we are interested in the probability that that sample is representative of the population.
+The relevance of variance is difficult for many nonspecialists in statistics/machine learning to accept.
+"But we only have one sample," some might object to the analysis in the preceding paragraphs.
+True, but we are interested in the probability that that our sample is representative of the population.
+In a gambling casino, you may play a game just once, but you still would like to know the probability of winning.
+The same is true in data science, and that in turn means that sampling variance is key.

 **A U-Shaped Curve**

 We stated above that a linear model cannot be exactly correct, even with an unlimited amount of data.
 So, why not a quadratic model?

+&rho;(weight) = mean weight = &beta;<sub>0</sub> + &beta;<sub>1</sub> height + &beta;<sub>2</sub> height<sup>2</sup>

+This includes the linear model as a special case (&beta;<sub>2</sub> = 0), but also is more general.
+In the population, the best-fitting quadratic model will be more accurate than the best-fitting linear one.
-How about one of degree 3?  with higher and higher degree polymials, we can reduce the bias to smaller and smaller amounts--if we have infinitely many data points.
+How about one of degree 3?
+With higher and higher degree polynomials, we can reduce the bias to smaller and smaller amounts--if we have infinitely many data points.

 But in finite samples, the higher the degree of the polynomial, the larger the variance.
 (We have more parameters to estimate, and I like